VIS-SIG/Wonderful-Wednesdays/data/2022/2022-06-08/readme.md

 # Challenge

 The aim of the challenge to to design a visual patient listing or patient profile.

 We are interested in novel ways to present a combination of measurements for an individual patient.
 For example, how can we combine information on a patients adverse events, lab measurements, medication use, vital signs, etc. We are looking for interesting ways to combine different measurements that provide new insights and help inform study teams.

+The challenge aim is to provide example of how to present individual patient information.
+In other words, how to best design visualizations that combine measurements at the patient level in an informative manner.

 # Data

 We revisit the [Alzheimer
 data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-11-10)
 from a previous challenge.
-The data is a ADaM data set following the CDISC standard.
+The data sets are in ADaM format following the CDISC standard.

 In this challenge we will focus not only on the ADSL (subject level) data but also: